ersilia-os/eos2b6f/README.md

 # Model description
 Short description of the model in one or two sentences.
 - Input: SMILES
-- Output: pKa value (measure of aciditiy)
+- Output: first pKa value (measure of aciditiy) and estimate stddev of pKa value
 - Model type: Regression
 - Training set: 714,906 compounds
 - Mode of training: Pretrained